 Conclusion

-In this article, we have been able to successfully put together a simple GraphQL server and automate its deployment using CircleCI.
-GraphQL is here to stay and is expected to gain more adoption, since its many benefits make it worthy of increased use.
+In this tutorial, you have been able to successfully put together a simple GraphQL server and automate its deployment using CircleCI.
+GraphQL is here to stay and is expected to gain more adoption, since its many benefits make it a worthy tool for high-performing teams.

 Happy coding!